ibm-cloud-docs/messages-for-rabbitmq/howto-streams.md

 #### Declaring a RabbitMQ Stream
 {: #rabbitmq-streams-howto-declare}

-Declare a RabbitMQ Stream with a command like:
+Create a queue with type `“stream”`.
+If a queue is already present, it will not be created.
+Declare a stream with a command like:

 ```sh
 import pika, os